mozilla-services/autograph-canary/README.md

 ## AWS lambda
 There are a few settings you need to think about when configuring an autograph-canary lamdba:
 1. Memory.
 The lambda will download, extract and execute a full build of Firefox.
-Firefox more memory than an AWS Lambda is allocated by default.
+Firefox uses more memory than an AWS Lambda is allocated by default.
 The lambda with a current (early 2020) version of Firefox runs happily in 1024MB.
 2. Environment.
 The test runner itself does not rely on any specific environment to run - but the tests do.
 Test configuration is performed through the environment that's passed through from the lambda_context.
 Inspect the table below on the variables expected by the various tests and ensure these are set appropriately in your deployment:

 ### Environment Varables